Welcome to 6th Form

 Our students have moved on to study a very broad range of subjects including Medicine, Art and Design, Neuro-science, Nano technology, Criminology, Law, Engineering, to name but a few.

-Students who left in the summer of 2016 are currently studying at universities in Spain, UK (including Russell Group universities) and throughout Europe.
-One of our senior pupils is doing an apprenticeship in Automotive Engineering in the UK while another is going through the entrance process for the Royal Navy.
+Students who left in the summer of 2017 are currently studying at universities in Spain, UK (including Russell Group universities) and throughout Europe.
+To view some of the University Placements from 2017 click on the following link: University Placements

-Gap year students are enhancing their curriculum by undertaking a variety of activities such as travelling to gain work experience and learn another language (one is learning Japanese while working in a ski resort in Japan).
-Some choose to concentrate on perfecting their skills in Sport or Music, for example.
-Others undertake voluntary work; this year in particular has seen an increase in work done abroad in Animal and Marine conservation.
+Gap year students are enhancing their curriculum by undertaking a variety of activities such as travelling to gain work experience or learning another language.
+Some choose to concentrate on perfecting their skills in Sport or Music.
+Others undertake voluntary work throughout the world.

 University requirements vary from one country to another.
 Many adopt a holistic approach to the application and want to see evidence of genuine interest and commitment to their subject as well as the academic capacity to study at university level.
 The personal statement and reference make up a very important part of the applications procedure and in the Sixth Form we are very aware of the need to have more than just academic success.